jbush001/NyuziProcessor/README.md

 # Getting Started

-The following instructions explain how to get the Nyuzi development environment set up.
+The following instructions explain how to set up the Nyuzi development environment.
 This allows cycle-accurate simulation of the hardware and software development using the emulator.
-It does not require an FPGA.

-If you have issues, feel free to send a message to the mailing list or Gitter (links above).

-These instructions assume you have cloned this repo locally and have a shell open in the top directory.
+You do not need an FPGA for this part.
+These instructions assume you have cloned this repo on your local machine and have a shell open in the top directory.

+If you have issues getting this running, feel free to send a message to the mailing list or Gitter (links above).

 ## Install Prerequisites

 ### Linux (Ubuntu)

 This requires Ubuntu 14 or later to get the proper package versions.
-It should work for other distributions, but you will probably need to modify some package names.
+It should work for other distributions, but you will probably need to change some package names.

 	sudo apt-get -y install cmake make gcc g++ bison flex python perl emacs curl openjdk-7-jdk swig zlib1g-dev python-dev libxml2-dev libedit-dev ncurses-dev libsdl2-dev gtkwave imagemagick